|

-The modal auxiliary should has a
+The modal auxiliary should has a past form, should have,

-is used before the past participle of a verb.
+which is used before the past participle of a verb.
 When this

-form is used, should and have
+past form is used, should and have are very often contracted

 to should've:

-should have been / should've
+should have been / should've been

-been should have done / should've done should
+should have done / should've done

-have worked / should've worked should have stopped
+should have worked / should've worked

-/ should've stopped etc.
+should have stopped / should've stopped

-This past form may also be
+This past form may also be negative (should not have +

-not have + the past participle); the full negative with not is also contracted to shouldn't have ( + past participle) very often:
+contracted to shouldn't have ( + past participle) very often:

-should not have been / shouldn't
+should not have been / shouldn't have been

-. shouldnot have stopped / shouldn't have stopped etc.
+shouldnot have stopped / shouldn't have stopped

-Should have can show either advisability or expectation, but with a special "twist" in meaning:
+Should have can show either advisability or expectation,

-was advisable or expected, but didn't happen, while shouldn't have shows that something wasn't advisable
+happen, while shouldn't have shows that something wasn't

-or expected, but it happened.
+advisable or expected, but it happened.

 Examples: